Archives

 Mr. President, Don’t Toy With The Truth

-From the St. Louis Post Dispatch What if there really were a toy shop at the North Pole where elves made toys and gave them away?
+What if there really were a toy shop at the North Pole where elves made toys and gave them away?
 And suppose you were dictator for a day.
 It’s up to you to decide whether to let those free toys into America.
-You’re a…
+You’re a nice dictator, the kind that inhabits…

 Read More